tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/07_invocation_and_bytecode.md

 ### Bytecode Recap

-To start with then, let's recap on what we know about bytecode.
+To start with, let's recap on what we know about bytecode.

 To get from source code to machine runnable code.
 The Java compiler produces bytecode.
 This is either interpreted by the JVM or re-compiled by the Just-in-time compiler.